Connect With Us

 If you have any questions, please feel free to contact our offices located in Palmetto Bay, South Miami, and Homestead, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Hammertoes can be a painful condition to live with.
-For more information, contact one of our podiatrists from Garnet & Carbonell, DPM, LLC.
-Our doctors will answer any of your foot- and ankle-related questions.
+Finding a properly-fitting shoe is important in reducing injuries and preventing foot problems.
+For more information about treatment, contact one of our podiatrists from Garnet & Carbonell, DPM, LLC.
+Our doctors will treat your foot and ankle needs.

 If you have any questions, please feel free to contact our offices located in Palmetto Bay, South Miami, and Homestead, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.